 - Books and journals: Our libraries provide free access to a wide range of written materials including printed books and electronic access to journals and ebooks.
 There may be a limited number of certain printed books and/or restricted borrowing so many students choose to purchase their own copies of core textbooks.

 - Technology: scientific or standard calculator depending on subject being studied.
 PCs, MACs and laptops are available for on campus loan from the University Centre library with access to subject specific software e.g. CAD.
 However, there is limited provision so many students have their own laptop, tablet or other mobile device for use in and outside of lectures and tutorials.

 - Work placement: the main expense associated with work placement for most students is the travel costs to and from placement location.
 For those students who choose to do their work placement abroad will need to take in to their calculations flights and transfers, accommodation and subsistence, travel and health insurance, visas and immunisations.

 The everyday costs of studying at Blackburn University Centre that apply to all students include

 - Travel: costs associated with travelling to and from campus.
 This could be bus or train fares, costs associated with running a car including car parking charges.

 - Printing/photocopying: most written assignments are submitted via Turnitin but there are occasions where you are required to submit work in a printed format e.g. dissertation.
 There are on campus printing/photocopy facilities in each library and an on campus Reprographics Office providing a wider selection of printing and photocopying service e.g. colour printing, laminating, booklets and posters.

 - Subsistence: the campus has three main outlets where students can purchase meals, drinks and snacks.
 Water fountains are available around the campus for students to refill reusable bottles at no cost

-Students are encouraged to participate in Extra-curricular activities from aerobics to quizzes.
-The University Centre and Student Union provide some enrichment events that incur no additional costs but some
+Students are encouraged to participate in extra-curricular activities.
+Blackburn University Centre and the Students' Union provide some enrichment events that incur no additional costs but some do.